tnear/sql/WriteAheadLogging.md

 - Disk I/O operations are more sequential and therefore faster.

 ### Disadvantages of WAL over rollback journal
-- WAL does not work over a network file system
+- WAL does not work over a network file system (NFS).
 - WAL is slightly slower (~2%) for read-heavy applications where writes are rare.